When we talk about blog design and usability, we’re talking about the things on your blog that help your readers use your site more efficiently.

 And that brings us to today’s topic – your About Me page.

-Just like every other thing on your blog, your “About” page has to be written for your readers – not for you.
+The most important thing to know about how to write an about me page is that, just like every else on your blog, it needs to be written for your readers – not for you.

 I hear you asking right now “Um, Kelly, isn’t it supposed to be all about you on your “About Me” page?